-Agricultural Input Subsidy
+3.3.5 Agricultural Input Subsidy

 The NAADS Agricultural Input Subsidy provides beneficiaries with (some) free agricultural inputs.
 The UNHS does not record the source of the purchase for those individuals who purchase agricultural inputs.
 We turn to Uganda's National Service Delivery Survey (NSDS) to generate a propensity score (at the household level) for acquiring NAADS-subsidized inputs (conditional on having purchased any agricultural inputs).
-We then generate that propensity score (again at the household level) for UNHS households and select households with the highest propensity scores until the number of NAADS-subsidy beneficiaries in the UNHS (as a percent of the agricultural-input-purchasing pool of households in the UNHS) matches the number of NAADS-subsidy beneficiaries in the NSDS (as a percent of agricultural-input-purchasing pool of households in the UNHS) expenditures, this allocation can be described as the expected allocation of expected benefits available under the NAADS program.
+We then generate that propensity score (again at the household level) for UNHS households and select households with the highest propensity scores until the number of NAADS-subsidy beneficiaries in the UNHS (as a percent of the agricultural-input-purchasing pool of households in the UNHS) matches the number of NAADS-subsidy beneficiaries in the NSDS).
+Given the technique we use to allocate NAADS expenditures, this allocation can be described as the expected allocation of expected benefits available under the NAADS program.